-AFCC™ Disclosure Statement
+AFCC Uniform Program Disclosure Statement

-- You are enrolling into a debt resolution/credit advocacy program after voluntarily seeking the assistance of Consumer Debt Help Association.
-The goal you have set is to negotiate mutually agreeable resolutions between you and your creditor(s) for payment of certain unsecured debt(s) described as Enrolled Debts.
-No specific results can be predicted or guaranteed.
+- You are enrolling into a debt settlement program.
+The objective of your debt settlement program is for Consumer Debt Help Association to negotiate mutually agreeable resolutions between you and each of your creditor(s) for the resolution of your unsecured debt(s), which are itemized as part of your enrollment agreement and are referred to as Enrolled Debts.
+You understand and acknowledge that no specific results can be predicted or guaranteed.

-- You will be responsible for savings sufficient funds that you control to fund debt resolutions that Consumer Debt Help Association will endeavor to negotiate on your behalf.
-You and only you will be in control of all funds and under no circumstances will Consumer Debt Help Association have custody or control of the funds you set aside to fund debt resolutions.
+- You will be responsible for saving sufficient funds to enable Consumer Debt Help Association to negotiate debt resolutions on your behalf.
+In order for Consumer Debt Help Association to negotiate on your behalf, you must adhere to a regular schedule of deposits.
+These funds will be deposited into a separate FDIC-insured bank account that you and only you will control.
+Under no circumstances will Consumer Debt Help Association have custody or control of the funds you set aside.